danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/README.md

 # Process Inbound Emails with AI

-A comprehensive AWS serverless solution for AI-powered email processing, categorization, and intelligent response generation.
+A starter kit for building an AWS serverless solution for AI-powered email processing, categorization, and intelligent response generation.
 This system extends the Part-1 email reception capabilities with advanced AI processing, automated categorization, and intelligent routing to specialized handlers.

+**Important**: This is a starter kit/blueprint that provides the foundation and architecture for AI-powered email processing.
+You will need to customize the AI prompts, implement specific business logic, and add production-ready features before deploying to production.

+## 📋 Navigation
+- **← [Main Overview](../../README.md)** - Project overview and quick start
+- **← [Part 1: Email Reception](../Part-1-SendGrid-Inbound-Parse-with-Signature-Verification/README.md)** - Email reception foundation (required)

 ## 🚀 What This Project Does

-This solution creates an intelligent email processing pipeline that:
+This starter kit provides the foundation for building an intelligent email processing pipeline that:

 - **Processes emails with AI** using AWS Bedrock for categorization and summarization
 - **Routes emails intelligently** to specialized handlers based on content and context